marionettejs/backbone.marionette/docs/marionette.approuter.md

 var router = new MyRouter();
 router.appRoute("/foo", "fooThat");
 ```

-Also you can specify a controller with the multiple routes at runtime with method
+Also you can specify a controller with the multiple routes at runtime with  the
-`processAppRoutes`.
-However, In this case the current controller of `AppRouter` will not change.
+`processAppRoutes` method.
+This will preserve the existing controller as well:

 ```javascript
 var Mn = require('backbone.marionette');